stblake/photic/README.md

 ### UAE - Mubarraz Island to Abu Dhabi

 The modelled satellite-derived bathymetry comprised $11408$ $\text{km}^2$ at a horizontal resolution of 30m.
 The modelled gridded dataset has dimensions 4535 by 7476 and is projected in the WGS84 (EPSG:4326) coordinate system.
-The dataset is a 38 MB compressed geotiff.
+The dataset is a 38 MB compressed geotiff, which can be downloaded [here](https://drive.google.com/file/d/1mWg69JIYsgOr_mJbglDc9ZPhEC0tE6j3/view?usp=share_link).

 <p align="center">
   <img src="abu_dhabi_to_mubarraz_island_viridis.jpg" width="900" title="UAE - Abu Dhabi to Mubarraz Island Satellite-Derived Bathymetry">